What colour should I paint my kitchen walls? What colour for my living room wall or my window frames?

 In a nutshell, when you use colour psychology by defining at the beginning how do you want the room to feel, you set up the values of the project.
 If the space feels right it connects at an emotional level, you will perceive the right emotions when entering the room.
 The ones that make you happy.

-If you focus on these emotions, and write them down in words, the designer will then be in charge of the look.
-Capturing the mood that the words suggest to create a space that feels right to you.
+If you focus on these emotions and write them down in words, the designer will then be in charge of the look.
+Capturing the mood that the words suggest creating a space that feels right to you.

 Now, how do you want the room to feel?